Ramia-Ahmed/Ramia-Ahmed.github.io/README.md

-<h1 align="center">Data & Insights Analyst</h1>

 ## About Me

-I'm a **Data & Insights Analyst** based in Dhaka, Bangladesh, focused on B2C e-commerce — turning raw transaction, clickstream, and marketing data into decisions a stakeholder can actually act on.
+I'm a **Data & Insights Analyst** based in Dhaka, Bangladesh, focused on **B2C e-commerce** — turning raw transaction, clickstream, and marketing data into decisions a stakeholder can actually act on.
 Each project below follows the same structure: Background, Data, Executive Summary, Deep-Dive Insights, and Recommendations — built with SQL (DuckDB), Excel, and Power BI.

 **Tools:**